Yuu18id/character-ai-telegraf-chatbot/README.md

 You can find your character ID in the URL of a Character's chat page.
 For example, if you go to the chat page of the character `Test Character` you will see the URL `https://character.ai/chat/chat?char=5f7f9b9b9b9b9b9b9b9b9b9b`.
 The last part of the URL is the character ID:

 ![Character ID](./assets/charIdExample.png)

+##Update

+This is a project that uses `node-characterai` unofficial API to perform the chatbot.
+However, the API is experiencing a bug that prevents the chatbot from functioning correctly, Please wait for the upcoming update.